 If you track carbs daily, even small foods like tomatoes can affect your totals.
 Knowing the numbers helps you stay consistent and avoid surprises.

 People count carbs for different reasons.
 Some focus on weight loss.
-Others follow keto or manage blood sugar levels.
+Others follow a keto diet or manage their blood sugar levels.
 In all these cases, tracking even small carb sources adds up over time.

 Vegetables naturally contain carbohydrates because they store energy in the form of natural sugars and fiber.
 Even healthy foods are not carb-free.